Techwizz254/Banking-application/README.md

 It allows the user to deposit , withdraw, check their balances.
 We'll assume debit isn't allowed therefore negative balances aren't allowed.
 Has a menu interface.
+Will automatically close if wrong inputs are placed